-Chancellor's decision.
+Chancellor's decision

 - 1. After reviewing the matter on record and considering any arguments submitted by the parties, the chancellor shall issue a decision.
 The chancellor may adopt the hearing committee or hearing examiner's findings and recommendations as the chancellor's decision.
 The chancellor shall explain in the decision any substantial differences from those findings and recommendations.
 If the chancellor's proposed decision differs substantially from those recommendations, the chancellor shall promptly consult the hearing committee or the hearing examiner and provide the committee or the hearing examiner with a reasonable opportunity for a written response prior to making a decision.
 In that decision, the chancellor may order dismissal of the employee, may impose a lesser disciplinary action, or may find in favor of the employee.
-The employee shall be notified of the chancellor's decision shall be deemed final unless the Board of Regents for the University of Wisconsin System ("board"), upon request of the employee or complainant, grants review based on the record. - 2.
+The employee shall be notified of the chancellor's decision in writing.
+The complainant shall be notified of the chancellor's decision at the same time as the employee.
+This decision shall be deemed final unless the Board of Regents for the University of Wisconsin System ("board"), upon request of the employee or complainant, grants review based on the record. - 2.
 The chancellor's decision shall be based on the record created before the hearing committee or hearing examiner, and the chancellor shall include the chancellor's rationale in the decision.
-The chancellor's decision shall be simultaneously sent to the employee concerned, the complainant, and to the hearing committee or the hearing examiner within 45 days of the chancellor's receipt of the hearing committee's or hearing examiner's materials.
+The chancellor decision shall be simultaneously sent to the employee concerned, the complainant, and to the hearing committee or the hearing examiner within 45 days of the chancellor's receipt of the hearing committee's or hearing examiner's materials.
 A decision by the chancellor ordering dismissal shall specify the effective date of the dismissal.

-Appeal to the Board of Regents of dismissal of university staff respondent.
+Appeal to the Board of Regents of dismissal of university staff respondent